Distributed Sequential Receding Horizon Control of Multi-Agent Systems under Recurring Signal Temporal Logic: INTRODUCTION

 A synthesis problem under recurring STL can be formulated as

-where $l:\mathbb{R}^n\times\mathbb{R}^m\to \mathbb{R}_{\geq 0}$ is a cost function, $x = [x(0),x(1),\ldots]$ is an infinite run of the system \eqref{eq:MAS_intro} that is required to satisfy the STL formula $\phi$ in \eqref{eq:recurring_STL_intro} at every time step, with $\square$ denoting the \textit{always} operator and $\phi$ a bounded-time STL formula, and $u = [u(0),u(1),\ldots]$ is the optimization variable denoting an admissible input trajectory.
+where $\ell:\R^n\times\R^m\to \R_{\geq 0}$ is a cost function, $\bm{u}(0) = (u(0),u(1),\ldots)$, $\bm{x}(0) = (x(0),x(1),\ldots)$ are the optimization variables denoting admissible input and state trajectories, respectively, with $\bm{x}(0)$ representing an infinite run of the system \eqref{eq:MAS_intro} that is required to satisfy $\phi$ in \eqref{eq:recurring_STL_intro} at every time step, with $\square$ denoting the \textit{always} operator and $\phi$ an STL formula.
 This problem is computationally challenging and hard to solve directly due to infinite memory requirements.

-Intuitively, by iteratively solving a finite-horizon variant of \eqref{eq:inf_horizon_problem_intro} with a sufficiently large optimization horizon and tracking past computations, a feasible input trajectory $u$ can be constructed by collecting the first element of the optimal solution from each iteration.
+Intuitively, by iteratively solving a finite-horizon variant of \eqref{eq:inf_horizon_problem_intro} with a sufficiently large optimization horizon and tracking past computations, a feasible input trajectory $\bm{u}(0)$ can be constructed by collecting the first element of the optimal solution from each iteration.
 Such a receding horizon approach to addressing \eqref{eq:inf_horizon_problem_intro} recursively has been proposed in \cite{MurrayCDC2014} via mixed-integer programming (MIP) based on binary encoding of STL constraints.
 The soundness and completeness of this approach for STL formulas defined over linear predicates have resulted in approaches to reactive and robust model predictive control (MPC) of single-agent systems under STL \cite{Farahani2015, Sadraddini2015, RamanHSCC2015, GhoshHSCC2016}.
-However, due to the complexity increase caused by the use of binary variables \cite{Kurtz2022}, MIP-based synthesis methods are problematic when dealing with large or unbounded STL formulas that require the satisfaction of Lasso conditions.
-The underlying control problem becomes even more challenging if applied in the multi-agent framework.
+However, due to the complexity increase caused by the use of binary variables \cite{Kurtz2022}, MIP-based synthesis methods are problematic when dealing with large or unbounded STL formulas and multi-agent settings.